alx-mp4/gradle-plugin-template/README.md

 > Then you can replace `craftbukkit-1060.jar` inside the `libs` directory with your chosen API and edit the `build.gradle` dependency.

 ### Build Project
-Once you finish developing your plugin, follow these steps to build your project using Gradle:
+Once you finish developing your plugin, follow these steps to build and deploy it automatically using Gradle:

-- Click on the Gradle tab located in the right-side menu bar.
+- Open the Gradle tab from the right-side menu in your IDE.
-- Expand the `Tasks/custom` section and double-click on the `cleanBuild` task to start your first clean build process.
+- Expand the `Tasks/custom` section.
-- After the process completes, a new `build` directory will appear in your project.
-- Navigate to `build/libs` where you'll find your plugin's `.jar` file.
+- Double-click on the `replacePluginJar` task — it will:
+  - Clean the project
+  - Build a fresh `.jar`
+  - Delete any previous version from your server’s `plugins` folder
-- You can now drag and drop your plugin into the `plugins` directory of your Minecraft b1.7.3 server.
+  - Copy the new `.jar` directly into the server’s `plugins` directory
+- Once it completes, simply start your Minecraft b1.7.3 server to load the updated plugin.

 > [!IMPORTANT]
-> When you plan to test your plugin again, after a change you've performed, you should be running the `cleanBuild` task and then retrieve the updated `.jar` file from `build/libs`, ready to be used.
+> Set the pluginsPath variable in your build.gradle to point to your server’s plugins folder, for example:
+>
+> `def pluginsPath = 'C:/MinecraftServer/plugins/'`

 > [!TIP]
 > If you want to exclude your plugin's version, retrieved from `plugin.yml`, from the plugin `.jar` file name, edit the `archiveFileName` field in `build.gradle` to `"${project.name}.jar"`.